oerpub/oerpub.uidesigns.editor/notes/bookshelf-model.md

 # Bookshelf Model for Creating and Finding Book Repos

-Because non coder authors won't understand book repository, we are considering a "bookshelf" model.
+Because non-coder authors won't understand book repository, we are considering a "bookshelf" model.
 At the same time, it is advantageous to use the term repositoryy in concert with shelf so that technical authors know how to find their books on github or using git also.